A resolution of the turbulence paradox: numerical implementation: The sequence of oscillatory shears: analytical results

 where $c$ is a constant.
 One can view this as a single mode of the Fourier series of all 2D shears satisfying the above boundary conditions (\ref{BC}),

 As $n \ra \infty$, the oscillatory shears approach the linear shear $U(y) \ra y$.
 On the other hand, in the vorticity variable, the oscillatory shears do not approach the linear shear $U_y = 1 + 4c\pi \cos (4n\pi y) \not\ra 1$.
 Thus in the velocity variables, the oscillatory shears can be viewed as the linear shear plus small noises.
-These oscillatory shears are linearly unstable under the 2D Euler flow \cite{LL09} when
+It is shown in \cite{LL09} that these oscillatory shears are linearly unstable under the 2D Euler flow when